Marketing campaign ready to launch but trapped by red tape and pending approval sticky notes

 Here's what typically goes wrong.

+Nobody knows who has final say.
 Content gets routed to legal, compliance, brand, product, sales, and local markets.
 Each group has their own timeline.
-Sometimes no one knows who has final say.

-Is the current file in the email?
+Nobody knows which file is current.
+Is it in the email?
 The shared drive?
 The one Sarah just Slacked?
 You waste half your time just figuring out what to review.

+Because they lack clear criteria and fast turnaround times.
 Legal and brand reviews are necessary.
-But without clear criteria and fast turnaround, they become black holes where campaigns disappear.
+But without structure, they become black holes where campaigns disappear.

-Here's the gap: only 6% of marketers use AI workflow automation.
+It removes the busywork around human judgment.
+Here's the gap: only 6% of marketers have fully embedded AI into their workflows.
 The other 94% are still stuck in email chains.

 That's your advantage, if you move now.

 AI workflow automation doesn't replace human judgment.
-It removes the busywork around it.
+It removes the friction around it.
 (If you're still deciding whether automation is right for your team, start with how AI automation helps growing businesses compete.)

-Instead of manually forwarding emails, content goes to the right person based on type, campaign, or brand.
+Content goes to the right person automatically based on type, campaign, or brand.
 No more chasing down who needs to see what.

-AI flags brand guideline violations, missing disclaimers, or compliance issues before a human ever sees the content.
-Fewer revision cycles for obvious fixes.
+AI catches the obvious mistakes first.
+It flags brand guideline violations, missing disclaimers, or compliance issues before a human ever sees the content.
+Fewer revision cycles for easy fixes.

-When someone misses their review window, the system escalates automatically.
+The system escalates automatically when someone misses their review window.
 No more awkward "just following up" emails.

 See where your approval bottlenecks are hiding.